 Once the dal is ready, you can serve it right away or give it a Dhungar, that is infusing it with a smoky flavor.

 Heat a piece of coal or a cinnamon stick over direct flame until it is red hot.
 Keep a bowl in the center of the skillet with the dal and keep the hot coal in the bowl.
 Drizzle a few teaspoon of oil over the coal and immediately close the lid of the skillet.
 Let the dal absorb the smoke for 10 minutes.
-Open the lid, discard the coal and remove the bowl.
-Heat the dal once again and serve.
+Open the lid, discard the coal, and remove the bowl.
+Reheat the dal and serve.

 Video